Chart Color Schemes

 Young is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Young was found to be below average in terms of cultural diversity, with 90.1% of its population being citizens, 91.1% born in Australia, and 92.4% speaking English only at home.
-The main religion in Young is Christianity, which makes up 65.1% of people in Young, compared to 61.3% across the Rest of NSW.
-The top three represented ancestry groups in Young are Australian (34.2%), English (30.6%), and Irish (9.8%).
+Young was found to have below average cultural diversity, with 90.1% of its population being citizens, 91.1% born in Australia, and 92.4% speaking English only at home.
+The predominant religion in Young is Christianity, comprising 65.1% of the population, compared to 61.3% across Rest of NSW.
+In terms of ancestry, the top three represented groups are Australian (34.2%), English (30.6%), and Irish (9.8%).

 Frequently Asked Questions - Diversity